This topic describes how to subscribe to Hologres binary logs.

 Enable binary logging

 By default, binary logging is disabled for Hologres tables.
-You can enable this feature for a Hologres table by setting the table properties binlog.level and binlog.ttl.
-The following sample code provides an example on how to enable binary logging.
+You can enable this feature for a Hologres table by configuring the table properties binlog.level and binlog.ttl.
+The following sample code provides an example of how to enable binary logging.
 For more information about the parameters for creating a table, see Overview.

-Note Theoretically, the overhead of binary logging for column-oriented tables is higher than that for row-oriented tables.
-If your tables are frequently updated, we recommend that you enable binary logging for row-oriented tables.
+Theoretically, the overhead of binary logging for column-oriented tables is higher than that for row-oriented tables.
+If your tables are frequently updated and you want to enable binary logging for your tables, we recommend that you use the row-oriented storage mode for your tables.

 begin;